Russian Casinos

 Gambling Taxation in Russia

 In Russia, there are taxes imposed on players’ winnings, which is not the case in many countries throughout Europe.
 More importantly, all profits generated through gambling need to be declared as income by players.
-Failing to do so is treated as an attempt at tax evasion and as such, would result in additional fines for the violators.
+Failing to do so is treated as an attempt at tax evasion and, as such, will result in additional fines for the violators.

 That being said, Russian players are required by law to pay a tax of 13% of their winnings.
-In some instances, this percentage is deducted from players’ winnings on the spot i.e. when they cash out at the cashier of the landbased gambling venue they have accrued their winnings at.
+In some instances, this percentage is deducted from players’ winnings on the spot, i.e., when they cash out at the cashier of the land-based gambling venue where they accrued their winnings.
 In most cases, players are required to declare their winnings as income when filling in their income tax forms.

-Also, if you are gambling at a Russian casino and are lucky enough to turn a profit, you should by no means forget to take your passport with you since players in Russia are expected to produce their passports in order to collect their winnings.
+Also, if you are gambling at a Russian casino and are lucky enough to turn a profit, you should not forget to take your passport with you since players in Russia are expected to produce their passports in order to collect their winnings.

-The operations of landbased gambling establishments are also subjected to taxation, with the average tax per gaming table standing at RUB250,000.
-Brick-and-mortar casinos offering slots must comply with a tax of RUB15,000 per machine while landbased betting shops are subjected to taxes ranging between RUB10,000 to RUB14,000.
+The operations of land-based gambling establishments are also subject to taxation, with the average tax per gaming table standing at RUB250,000.
+Brick-and-mortar casinos offering slots must comply with a tax of RUB15,000 per machine, while land-based betting shops are subject to taxes ranging between RUB10,000 and RUB14,000.

 The Future of Online Gambling in Russia

-As far as gambling is concerned, the situation in Russia is looking rather grim and unfortunately, shows no sign of potentially improving in the future.
-At the beginning of 2017, it became clear the Russian government is currently in the process of considering the introduction of a new piece of legislation, similar to the UIGEA (the Unlawful Internet Gambling Enforcement Act) that came into effect in the United States as of 2006.
-In other words, the idea here is to prohibit Russian banking institutions and financial services providers from processing payments to and from unauthorized websites for interactive gambling.
+As far as gambling is concerned, the situation in Russia is looking rather grim and, unfortunately, shows no sign of potentially improving in the future.
+At the beginning of 2017, it became clear that the Russian government was considering the introduction of a new piece of legislation similar to the UIGEA (the Unlawful Internet Gambling Enforcement Act), which came into effect in the United States in 2006.
+In other words, the idea here is to prohibit Russian banking institutions and financial service providers from processing payments to and from unauthorized websites for interactive gambling.
 In addition, the Russian authorities appear to be rather consistent with their practice of blocking unauthorized foreign casinos as more and more names are added to the blacklist on a regular basis.